coin-or/CoinUtils/README.md

  * classes for storing and manipulating conflict graphs, and
  * classes for searching and storing cliques and odd cycles in conflict graphs, among others.

-CoinUtils is written in C++ and is released as open source code under the [Eclipse Public License (EPL)](http://www.opensource.org/licenses/eclipse-1.0).
+CoinUtils is written in C++ and is released as open source under the [Eclipse Public License 2.0](http://www.opensource.org/licenses/eclipse-2.0).

-It is available from the [COIN-OR initiative](http://www.coin-or.org/).
+It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

 The CoinUtils website is https://github.com/coin-or/CoinUtils.